What are Roof Heat Wires?

 3) Cables are an Added Utility Expense

-4) Roof Heat Cables Require Precise Installation
+4) Roof Heat Cables Need Precise Installation

 5) Cables Look Bad in Summer and Spring